Red rot of sugarcane

 Symptoms

-Small red colored elongated spots develop on the midrib of leaves.
+Small, red-colored elongated spots develop on the midrib of leaves.
 Spots are with a red margin and white or yellow center.
 Later, many spots unite to cover the whole midrib of leaves.
 On the outer side of the stems, red blotches appear.

 red rot of sugarcane